 Peracetic acid has been relisted each time it was reviewed during the sunset review process.
-There has generally been strong support for continued availability.
+There has been strong support for continued availability of this material.
+Oral and written comments submitted for the Spring 2019 NOSB meeting represent hundreds if not thousands of crop and livestock farmers and processors who uniformly support relisting this essential and relatively safe material.
+In particular, many processors identified the need for a "no-rinse" material as essential for treating equipment and other food contact surfaces.
 Overall, this material is considered effective and offers a less toxic profile then several other sanitizing materials, including many chlorine compounds.
 The TR does not offer new evidence of unacceptable adverse impacts on human health or the environment.
-During the last review, use of a synthetic stabilizer such as 1-hydroxyethylidene-1,1-diphosphonic acid (HEDP) or 2,6-pyridinedicarboxylic (dipicolinic) acid to slow the rate of oxidation or decomposition were judged to be "inerts" for EPA registration as an antimicrobial and not subject to review as an ancillary substance.
-Furthermore, the annotation currently states "for use in wash and/or rinse water according to FDA limitation", which defines the permitted stabilizers.
+During the last review, use of a synthetic stabilizer such as 1-hydroxyethylidene-1,1- diphosphonic acid (HEDP) or 2,6-pyridinedicarboxylic (dipicolinic) acid to slow the rate of oxidation or decomposition were judged to be "inerts" for EPA registration as an antimicrobial and not subject to review as an ancillary substance.